Travel

 You should apply for renewal early in your final term, because you want to receive your new study permit before the end of the term.

-It is Immigration, Refugees & Citizenship Canada (IRCC)’s usual practice to allow this 90-day window, so they should approve your application for renewal.
+It is Immigration, Refugees & Citizenship Canada (IRCC)’s usual practice to allow this 90-day window.

 - What documents from Carleton should I include with my application for a study permit extension?